rajinder-yadav/quantlab_compression/README.md

 Tuesday 13, 2016
 Started to code at 12:35AM made my first commit.
-Coded for roughly 6 hrs and took a break at 7:32 am
+Coded for roughly 6 hrs and took a break at 7:32 am.

 Rajinder yadav